shakacode/react_on_rails/docs/guides/configuration.md

   ################################################################################
   # FILE SYSTEM BASED COMPONENT REGISTRY
   ################################################################################
-  # components_directory is the directory that is used to automatically detect and register components for the usage on
+  # components_subdirectory is the name of the directory that is used to automatically detect and register components
-  # the rails view. default is nil, you can enable the feature by updating it in the next line.
+  # for the usage on the rails view. default is nil, you can enable the feature by updating it in the next line.
-  config.components_directory = "ror_components"
+  config.components_subdirectory = "ror_components"

   # For automated component registry, `render_component` view helper method tries to load bundle for component from
   # generated directory. default is false, you can pass option at the time of individual usage or update the default